 Like many governments today, Canada regulates how many fish each individual can catch, based on the size and type of fish.
 You won’t need to worry about learning these limits yourself.
 Instead, your guide will let you know when you’ve “limited out,” which means you’ve reached your limit for that type of fish.
 If you are interested in learning more about the limits in place, you can check out the British Columbia regulations guide.

 To make jigging for fish a bit easier, and to help us navigate the waters of British Columbia, our boats are equipped with depth sounder units.
 These devices not only let you know the depth of the water below, but can also help our guides spot debris underwater, like trees, rocks, or a sandy bottom.
 They use this information to choose just the right spot for you to drop your line.

 Learning these terms might make those first moments on the water make a bit more sense.
 But there is by no means a test when you arrive!
-Whether you’re an experienced fisherman or giving the sport a try for the very first time, we’ll make sure that your experience is relaxed and comfortable every step of the way.
+Whether you’re an experienced fisherman or giving the sport a try for the very first time, we’ll make sure that your first Fishing Excursion is relaxed and comfortable every step of the way.